SIMS Cameca 1280-HR

 Certain SIMS applications are best performed interactively, where the results from a current measurement may influence which locations on the sample are subsequently selected for analysis.
 The Cameca point-logger software allows images of a sample mount (typically .jpg format) to be calibrated against the 1280-HR sample stage.
 After having been calibrated, it is possible to use the SIMS' mouse courser to click on the scanned image to move the sample to the next region of interest.
 Our flat bed scanner produces images with 2 µm pixel resolution and the images can be acquired in the matter of a few minutes.

 Other Infrastructure available at the GFZ

 Scanning Electron Microscope: Section 4.1 of the GFZ operates a Zeiss Ultra 55 Plus field emission SEM.
-It is able to image at spatial resolution reaching down to low nanometre range and can also operate in low vacuum mode.
+It is able to image at spatial resolution reaching down to low nanometer range and can also operate in low vacuum mode.
 It is equipped with an EDS and a monochromatic CL detector.

 Sample Preparation Facilities: The GFZ has a wide spectrum of sample preparation laboratories capable of working with nearly all solid geomaterials.
-Specifically within Section 3.1, we have facilites dedicated to rock crushing and milling, mineral extraction and thin section and grain mount preparation.
+Specifically within Section 3.1, we have facilities dedicated to rock crushing and milling, mineral extraction and thin section and grain mount preparation.

 High Pressure Development Laboratory / Machine Shop: The SIMS Laboratory works closely with the High Pressure Development Laboratory within Section 4.3.
 This cooperation not only supports the smooth operation of the SIMS facility but also uses the HPDL's expertise in CAD-based designing of new parts in conjunction with a wide variety of both computer controlled and manually operated machining tools.